aishwarya-41/currency_counterfeit_detection/CBAM_Attention/README.md

   1. attention.py: Implements the ChannelAttention and SpatialAttention modules that form the CBAM block.
   2. cnn_with_cbam.py: Defines the main CNNWithCBAM class, which assembles the convolutional layers and integrates the attention modules.

+- saved_models/: This directory is automatically created to store the weights of the best-performing model during training.
+The final model is saved as best_synthetic_model.pth.

 # Setup and Execution
 1. Prerequisites
 - Before running, ensure you have set up the main dataset folder inside this directory as described in the root README.md of the project.